HOUSTON OPPORTUNITY ZONE FUND GUIDE

-Through the Opportunity Zone Program, investors are able to inject capital into low-income communities and promote long term economic growth through a variety of investment vehicles.
-Investors may also receive significant tax benefits that include:
+On a basic level, the Opportunity Zone Program allows investors to inject capital into certain low-income communities.
+By design, the proposed outcome is to promote long-term economic growth through a variety of investment vehicles.
+Furthermore, investors may also receive significant tax benefits, such as:

-- A. Tax deferral for capital gain invested in a qualified opportunity fund (qualified opportunity zone fund),
+- A. Tax deferral for capital gain invested in a qualified Opportunity Zone fund.

-- B. Elimination of up to 15% of the tax on the capital gain that is invested in the qualified opportunity fund, and
+- B. Elimination of up to 15% of the tax on capital gains invested in the qualified Opportunity Zone fund.

 - C. Potential elimination of tax when exiting a qualified opportunity fund investment.